Filters

 The Not filter performs a logical NOT operation on a sub-filter.

-final class cognite.client.data_classes.filters.Not(*filters: Filter)
+final class cognite.client.data_classes.filters.Not(filter: Filter)

 A filter that negates another filter.